ascoderu/lokole/README.rst

    forward them to the appropriate Lokole device.
 2. Send new emails created by Lokole users to the rest of the internet.

-This package is intended to run on an Ubuntu server.
-There is a `script <https://github.com/ascoderu/opwen-setup/blob/master/setup-cloudserver.sh>`_ to set up a server with all the bits and pieces necessary for deployment.

 System overview
 ---------------